INVESTMENT FIRM PRIVACY NOTICE

 CHANGES TO THIS NOTICE

 ICCL may occasionally update this privacy notice to reflect changes in its business or to comply with applicable law and regulations.
-If there are material changes to this privacy notice concerning how ICCL uses your personal data, we will notify you by either prominently posting a notice of such changes on the website before they take effect or by directly sending you a notification to the email address attached to your myICCL Account.
+If there are material changes to this privacy notice concerning how ICCL uses your personal data, we will notify you by either prominently posting a notice of such changes on our website before they take effect or by directly sending you a notification to the email address attached to your myICCL Account.